Unbounded Weighted Composition Operators in L2-Spaces: General scheme

 (vi)$\Rightarrow$(vii) By Lemma \ref{lemS6}(i) and Proposition \ref{hsfd}, $\chi_{\{W\neq 0\}}\jd{\CFW} = \{0\}$.
 Take $f\in \chi_{\{w \neq 0\}} \jd{\cfw}$.
 By Lemma \ref{jadro}, $f\in \jd{\cfw}$ and thus, by \eqref{ucu}, $Uf \in \jd{\CFW}$.
 Since $\{W=0\} = \{w = 0\} \times \rbb_+$ and $f=0$ a.e.\ $[\mu]$ on $\{w=0\}$, we deduce that

 As a consequence, $Uf \in \chi_{\{W\neq 0\}}\jd{\CFW} = \{0\}$.
 Since $U$ is injective, we get $f=0$ a.e.\ $[\mu]$.
 This means that $\chi_{\{w \neq 0\}} \jd{\cfw} = \{0\}$.
-It follows from Proposition \ref{hsfd} that $\hsf > 0$ a.e.\ $[\mu_w]$.
+It follows from Proposition \ref{hsfd} that $\hfw > 0$ a.e.\ $[\mu_w]$.

 (vii)$\Rightarrow$(i) Apply the implication (i)$\Rightarrow$(ii) of Lemma \ref{lemS10}. \end{proof} \begin{rem} The implication (vi)$\Rightarrow$(vii) of Theorem \ref{main1} can be proved in a shorter (but more advanced) way by applying Theorem \ref{quain}.
 Indeed, by Lemmas \ref{lemS2} and \ref{lemS8}, and Theorem \ref{quain} the operator $\CFW$ is quasinormal.
 In view of \eqref{ucu} and the fact that quasinormal operators are subnormal, $\cfw$ is subnormal.
-As subnormal operators are hyponormal, an application of Corollary \ref{hipinj} yields $\hsf > 0$ a.e.\ $[\mu_w]$. \end{rem} Theorem \ref{main1} enables us to formulate a criterion for subnormality of unbounded weighted composition operators in $L^2$-spaces (see Theorem \ref{MAIN1} below).
-Note that the assumption ``$\hsf > 0$ a.e.\ $[\mu_w]$'' that appears in Theorem \ref{MAIN1} is not restrictive because it is always satisfied whenever $\cfw$ is subnormal (cf.\ Corollary \ref{hipinj}). \begin{thm} Let $(X,\ascr,\mu)$ be a $\sigma$-finite measure space, $w$ be an $\ascr$-measurable complex function on $X$ and $\phi$ be an $\ascr$-measurable transformation of $X$ such that $\cfw$ is densely defined and $\hsf > 0$ a.e.\ $[\mu_w]$.
+Since subnormal operators are hyponormal, an application of Corollary \ref{hipinj} yields $\hfw > 0$ a.e.\ $[\mu_w]$. \end{rem} Theorem \ref{main1} enables us to formulate a criterion for subnormality of unbounded weighted composition operators (see Theorem \ref{MAIN1} below).
+In Section \ref{sec2.4}, we shall supply an extension of this criterion based on the condition \eqref{cc-1mu}, which is a stronger version of \eqref{cc-1} (see Theorem \ref{MAIN2}).
+Note that the assumption ``$\hfw > 0$ a.e.\ $[\mu_w]$'' that appears in Theorem \ref{MAIN1} is not restrictive because it is always satisfied whenever $\cfw$ is subnormal (see Corollary \ref{hipinj}). \begin{thm} Let $(X,\ascr,\mu)$ be a $\sigma$-finite measure space, $w$ be an $\ascr$-measurable complex function on $X$ and $\phi$ be an $\ascr$-measurable transformation of $X$ such that $\cfw$ is densely defined and $\hfw > 0$ a.e.\ $[\mu_w]$.
 Suppose there exists an $\ascr$-measurable family of probability measures $P\colon X \times \borel{\rbb_+} \to [0,1]$ that satisfies \eqref{cc}.
-Then $\cfw$ is subnormal, $\CFW$ is its quasinormal extension $($cf.\ \eqref{stand2}$)$ and
+Then $\cfw$ is subnormal, $\CFW$ is its quasinormal extension $($see \eqref{stand3}$)$~ and